Misael517/OneRepublicWebsite/README.md

 -- Overview --

 This website is designed to promote the services of One Republic server (This server is active, and I'm part of the developer group, and this is a demo website).
 It is dedicated to video games like GTA 5.
-In order to use this server you should have the FiveM platform installed in your PC along side the video game.
+In order to use this server, you should have the FiveM platform installed in your PC alongside the video game.